GoogleCloudPlatform/core-solution-services/INSTALL-BASIC.md

 # Overview of basic install

 The goal of a **basic** GENIE install is to use the latest GENIE code to deploy an instance of the GENIE software stack into a GCP project that you own.

-At the end of this install, you will be able to access the GENIE React front end running in your GCP project that uses GENIE microservices also deployed in your GCP project to run a RAG demo.
+At the end of this install, you will be able to use the GENIE React front end to call the GENIE microservices, both of which are deployed in your GCP project, and run a RAG demo.

 There are many possible variations for how to deploy and develop with GENIE.
-However, the following are prescriptive steps that deploy GENIE using the simplest approach applicable to as many starting environments as possible, with a basic configuration.
-Once this installation is complete, you can dive deeper into other GENIE READMEs for information on how to deploy and work with additional features.
+The following are prescriptive steps to deploy a basic GENIE configuration, using the simplest approach applicable to as many starting environments as possible.
+Once this installation is complete, you can dive deeper into other GENIE READMEs to deploy and work with additional features.

 There are four logical steps to deploy GENIE:

 1. **Set up**.
-Create a new GCP Project, set up Cloud Shell, get the GENIE code.
+Create a new GCP Project, set up Cloud Shell, clone the GENIE code.
-2. **Create the jump host**.
+2. **Create a jump host**.
 We use Cloud Shell to deploy a jump host (virtual machine running in your GCP project) that will be used to do the actual GENIE deployment.
 We deploy from a jump host to ensure that all deployments start from the same virtual machine configuration.
 3. **Deploy GENIE backend**.
 From the jump host, deploy the GENIE infrastructure (GKE, databases, etc) and microservices.
 4. **Deploy GENIE front end**.
 From the jump host, deploy the GENIE front end application.